MarionLegrandLogrami/stacomiR/Installation/README.md

 Open the 'Installation' folder previously downloaded and dezipped and look for the file named:
 `install_stacomi.cmd`

-You have several way to launch this file:
+You have several ways to launch this file:
 	- double-click on `install_stacomi.cmd`: this will launch the program to create the database and to fill it.
 It will also create an ODBC link to this database.
-When double-clicking you use the default parameters that is localhost database on default port (5432) and user name=postgres and password=postgres.
+When double-clicking you use the default settings that are: localhost database on default port (5432) and user name=postgres and password=postgres.
-- if you want to execute the program inside R it is possible to do this calling the function shell from the 'base' package (it will use the default parameters):
+- if you want to execute the program inside R it is possible to do this calling the function shell from the 'base' package (it will use the default settings):
 ```R
 path<-"path_to_install_stacomi.cmd" (e.g. "C:/Users/Public/stacomir/Installation/install_stacomi.cmd")
 shell(path,"cmd")
 ```
-- if you want to change the default parameters you will have to execute the `install_stacomi.cmd` inside a console.
+- if you want to change the default settings you will have to execute the `install_stacomi.cmd` inside a console.
 To do this:
 	- open a cmd console (Select the Start button and type cmd+enter)
 	- type cd + the path to your 'Installation' folder (e.g. cd C:\Users\Public\stacomir\Installation)
 	- type install_stacomi.cmd -h to display the possible options